asdcorp/ufws/readme.md

 is a simple script to bypass Windows 11 system requirements when upgrading from Windows 10.
 For clean installation bypass check `alternative_bypass.md`.

-**ufws** is meant to be used with an unmodified installation media.
-Any issues caused by usage of a modified installation media will be ignored.
+**ufws** is meant to be used with an unmodified installation medium.
+Any issues caused by usage of such medium will be ignored.
+Never use more than one bypass method on single installation medium.

 Usage
 -----